ARM-software/ethos-n-driver-stack/README.md

 ## Build tools

 To build the Ethos-N NPU software, you require some tools.
-You must install the following tools on your development platform:
+You must install the following tools on the platform you perform the compilation, that is either your target platform or the host platform when cross compiling.
+We have only tested building the driver stack on the `Ubuntu 18.04 LTS x86 64-bit` Linux distribution.
+The required tools are:

 * A Linux distribution.
 An open-source operating system.
 * [Git](https://git-scm.com/) [Recommended: `2.17.1`].
 A version control system that software developers use for source code management.